NixOS/rfcs/rfcs/0133-git-hashing.md

 If we do go the route of modifying the `Store` class, note that these things will need to happen:

- - Many store interface methods that today take store paths will need to also accept names & content addresse pairs.
+ - Many store interface methods that today take store paths will need to also accept names & content address pairs.

-   For stores that are purpose-built for Nix, like the ones we support today, all addressing can be done store paths, so the current interface is fine.
+   For stores that are purpose-built for Nix, like the ones we support today, all addressing can be done with store paths, so the current interface is fine.
    But for Nix-agnostic stores, store paths are rather useless as a key type because Nix-agnostic tools don't know about them.
    Those store can, however, understand content addresses.
    And from such a name + content address, we can always produce a store path again, so there is no loss of functionality with existing stores.